-Maybe it’s the ideal climate conditions, or maybe it’s the soil comprised of mostly volcanic ash.
+Maybe it’s the ideal climate conditions, or perhaps it’s the soil comprised of mostly volcanic ash.
 Whatever it is, Idaho has the “x-factor” that wine connoisseurs dream of.
 Don’t believe me?
-Then listen to this – the Idaho wine industry had a $169.3 million dollar impact that bolstered the economy and created over 1,200 jobs in 2013, and since 2009, Idaho has harvested an average of 363,455 gallons of wine per year.
-The most popular varieties produced here include Chardonnay, Riesling, Viognier, Syrah, Merlot, Cabernet Sauvignon, Malbec, and Tempranillo.
+Then listen to this—the Idaho wine industry had a $169.3 million impact that bolstered the economy and created over 1,200 jobs in 2013.
+Since 2009, Idaho has harvested an average of 363,455 gallons of wine per year.
+The most popular varieties produced here include Chardonnay, Riesling, Viognier, Syrah, Merlot, Cabernet Sauvignon, Malbec and Tempranillo.

 Lindsay Creek Vineyards

 Lindsay Creek Vineyards takes advantage of the Palouse region’s sediment deposits.
 The vineyard’s 15 acres of soil is a wine entrepreneur’s dream, with excellent drainage and superb composition.